 Carter’s Baby & Kids Clothing

 Kids go through clothes pretty fast.
 Instead of throwing clothes away, it’s best to recycle them.
 The good news is, that Carter’s has partnered with Terracycle to make recycling easier.
 This method will work for clothes from any baby or children’s clothing brand.
-Another good thing about this is you’ll get reward points for every shipment.
+Another good thing is that you’ll get reward points for every shipment.
 See how Carter’s clothing recycling program works.

 Reformation